Andrey Belousov

-Belousov briefly served as Acting Prime Minister of Russia in April and May 2020, after Mikhail Mishustin contracted COVID-19.
+Belousov has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

-Early life and education
+Early life

 Belousov was born in Moscow on 17 March 1959.
+His mother was a chemist and his father was an economist who worked in the State Planning Committee.
+Belousov went to the prestigious secondary school focused on mathematics and physics (now known as Lyceum named after V.F.
+Ovchinnikov).

+His younger brother Dmitry (born in 1972) is an economist who works as director of the Analysis and Forecasting of Macroeconomic Processes Laboratory of the Institute of Economic Forecasting of the Russian Academy of Sciences.

+Education

-He studied economics at Moscow State University and graduated with honors in 1981.
+Belousov studied economics at the Faculty of Economics of the Moscow State University which he graduated from with honors with a major in economic cybernetics in 1981.

+In 1986, he defended his thesis on the topic "Simulation approach to modeling interrelated processes of formation and use of circulating capital" at the Central Economic Mathematical Institute and became a candidate of economic sciences.

+In 2006, Belousov defended his thesis on the topic "Contradictions and prospects for the development of the system of the reproduction of the Russian economy" at the Institute of Economic Forecasting of the Russian Academy of Sciences and became a doctor of economic sciences.

 Career

+Academic career

 From 1981 to 1986, Belousov was probationer-researcher and then junior researcher in the simulation laboratory of human-machine systems of the Central Economic Mathematical Institute.
-From 1991 to 2006, he was head of laboratory in the Institute of Economic Forecasting in the Russian Academy of Science.
-He was external advisor to prime minister from 2000 to 2006.
-Then he served as deputy minister of economic development and trade for two years from 2006 to 2008.
+From 1991 to 2006, he was head of a laboratory of the Institute of Economic Forecasting of the Russian Academy of Sciences.
+He was external advisor to the prime minister from 2000 to 2006.

+Ministry of Economic Development (2006–2013)

+Belousov served as deputy minister of economic development and trade for two years from 2006 to 2008.

 From 2008 to 2012, he was director of the finances and economic department in the Russian Prime Minister's office.

-On 21 May 2012, he was appointed minister of economic development to the cabinet led by prime minister Dimitri Medvedev.
+On 21 May 2012, he was appointed minister of economic development to the cabinet led by prime minister Dmitry Medvedev.
 Belousov succeeded Elvira Nabiullina as minister of economic development.

+He is considered a Keynesian economist who believed in state intervention in the economy.

+Presidential Administration (2013–2020)

-On 24 June 2013, he was appointed as Presidential Assistant in Economic Affairs.
+On 24 June 2013, he was appointed as Putin's Presidential Aide in Economic Affairs.

+Belousov was Putin's only economic adviser who supported the Russian annexation of Crimea in 2014.
+He believed Russia was "encircled by enemies".

+First Deputy Prime Minister of Russia (2020–2024)

-On 21 January 2020, Belousov was appointed as First Deputy Prime Minister of Russia in the Mikhail Mishustin's Cabinet.
+On 21 January 2020, Belousov was appointed as First Deputy Prime Minister of Russia in Mikhail Mishustin's Cabinet.
 From 30 April to 19 May 2020, Belousov was appointed by Vladimir Putin as Acting Prime Minister of Russia, temporarily replacing Mikhail Mishustin, after the latter was diagnosed with coronavirus.
-According to Politico, he is one possible successor to President Vladimir Putin.
+According to Politico, he is one possible successor to Putin.